LLotme/vscode-docker/Choosing-Development-Environment.md

 ## Remote machine or virtual machine

 #### Docker in Docker
 The simplest way to enable container development with a remote machine is to do [a full Docker installation](https://docs.docker.com/install/) on the machine, including Docker daemon.
-For a local VM the virtualization software needs to have **nested virtualization** option enabled; it is supported by all mainstream virtualization technologies such as Hyper-V, Parallels or Oracle VirtualBox.
+For a local VM you need to enable **nested virtualization** option in your virtualization software.
+Nested virtualization is supported by all mainstream virtualization technologies such as Hyper-V, Parallels or Oracle VirtualBox.

 #### Reusing the host Docker daemon
-Alternatively, one can install just the Docker CLI inside development environment and point the CLI to the Docker host (daemon) running on the developer workstation using [Docker context mechanism](https://docs.docker.com/engine/context/working-with-contexts/).
-The main concern with this approach is ensuring network connectivity from the VM to the Docker daemon on the host, **and doing so in a secure way**.
+Alternatively, you can install just the Docker CLI inside development environment and point the CLI to the Docker host (daemon) running on the developer workstation using [Docker context mechanism](https://docs.docker.com/engine/context/working-with-contexts/).
+The main concern with this approach is to ensure network connectivity from the VM to the Docker daemon on the host, **and to do so in a secure way**.
 One option is to use [[SSH tunelling|SSH]] to developer workstation.
 Another option is to [make Docker daemon listen on HTTPS port](https://docs.docker.com/engine/security/https/).
 Both options are considered advanced and outside the scope of this document.

 # Debugging in a container